GenieFramework/Genie.jl/README.md

 ## Adding your Julia libraries to a Genie app
 If you have an existing Julia application or standalone codebase which you'd like to expose over the web through your Genie app, the easiest thing to do is to drop the files into the `lib/` folder.
 The `lib/` folder is automatically added by Genie to the `LOAD_PATH`.

 You can also add folders under `lib/`, they will be recursively added to `LOAD_PATH`.
 Beware though that this only happens when the Genie app is initially loaded.
-Hence, an app restart might be required.
+Hence, an app restart might be required if you added nested folders once the app is loaded.

 Once you module is added to `lib/` it will become available in your app's environment.
 For example, say we have a file `lib/MyLib.jl`:
 ```julia